 Students will expand upon 3D art-making techniques and media through sculpture, crafts, ceramics, critique, and art history with an emphasis on creative problem-solving and personal expression.

 2D ART (602A) - Elective (alternating years)

-Students will expand upon 2D art techniques and media through drawing, painting, design, critique, and art history with an emphasis on creative problem-solving and personal expression.
+Students will expand on 2D art-making techniques through drawing, painting, design, critique, and art history with an emphasis on creative problem solving and personal expression.